ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

  Here is an example of the pitchbend argument from an actual pitchbend: `AA#36#/C7t4f3t374X5C536y7x8u9l+S+z/F/H/E+9+y+l+W+G919l9X9K9B8684859B9O9f90+M+m+//X/t//ANAWAYAUAKAB`

- And here is an image to visualize part of the parsing of the pitchbend argument:
+ And here is an image to visualize the parsing of the pitchbend argument:

  ![Visualization of parsing the pitchbend argument](assets/pitchbend_parsing.png)